klb2/qmkpy/docs/source/index.rst

 When assigning item :math:`i` to a knapsack, it yields the profit :math:`p_i`.
 When assigning item :math:`j` (with :math:`j\neq i`) to the same knapsack, the additional (joint) profit :math:`p_{ij}` is obtained.
+*Remark:* The profits :math:`p` are also referred to as "values" in the literature.

 A detailed description of the way how the mathematical components of the QMKP are implemented in the ``qmkpy`` framework can be found in the `code